nhsx/digital-health-insights/index.md

 <p>Patients with a long-term condition were also more than twice as likely to order repeat prescriptions, 4% more likely to access their medical records online and 2% more likely to book appointments online [<a href="https://gp-patient.co.uk/">2</a>].</p>

-<p><strong>Figure 2.</strong> Online GP service use between survey respondents (with and without long-term conditions) that used an online services within the last 12 months (as of March 2021).
+<p><strong>Figure 2.</strong> Online GP service use between survey respondents (with and without long-term conditions) that used an online service within the last 12 months (as of March 2021).
 Source: GP Patient Survey 2021.</p>

 {% include online_activities_ltc.html %}